Building an Intelligent Client Function (ICF) and Commercial Mindset

 Provides on-going maximum value.
 Recent case law supports strategic suppliers being ‘experts’ in their field and puts them under a ‘Duty’ to provide best value, even if such a duty is not documented in the written contract.
 We help your team leverage this knowledge in a collaborative manner with your strategic supplier, to assure win-win relationship lifetime maximum value for both parties.

-The ICF capability building process
+The ICF commercial mindset building process

 Step 1 : We review how strategic suppliers will support you

-We look at the business outcomes and objectives your internal senior level stakeholders are looking to achieve within your organisation.
+We look at the business outcomes and commercial objectives your internal senior level stakeholders are looking to achieve within your organisation.
 From that, we assess your expectations in how strategic suppliers might help support and accelerate those objectives.

 Step 2 : We look at the outcomes you are currently achieving

-Our having gained visibility of your business outcomes and expectations from strategic suppliers in Step 1, we’ll look at a few examples of your current complex/strategic supplier relationships and the services/projects they are delivering.
+Our having gained visibility of your business outcomes and commercial expectations from strategic suppliers in Step 1, we’ll look at a few examples of your current complex/strategic supplier relationships and the services/projects they are delivering.

 Between us, we can discuss how you feel about whether your organisation is achieving outcomes you consider are good value for money from your existing strategic supplier relationships or whether you believe there are areas that can be improved upon.
 To provide independent assurance to senior stakeholders, we often also review specific evidence that supports everyone’s perceptions and where the evidence does not.